Navid200/xDrip/docs/Dexcom/StartG6Sensor.md

-## How to stop or start a G6 or Dexcom One sensor
+## Stop or start a G6 or Dexcom One sensor
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [xDrip & Dexcom](../Dexcom_page.md) >> Stop or start G6/Dex1 Sensor

 If you are starting a new transmitter, please follow the instructions [here](../Starting-G6.md).